Fair copyright in Kenya

 We have provided training and built capacity among librarians in copyright and advocacy with our partner, the Kenya Libraries and Information Services Consortium (KLISC).

-We have responded to public consultations on copyright law proposals that concern libraries, educational institutions and liability of internet service providers (such as libraries that provide digital services) that led to improved provisions, and we have made recommendations for library-friendly amendments to the law.
+We have responded to public consultations on copyright law revisions that concern libraries, research and education.
+We have also made recommendations for library-friendly amendments, leading to improvements in the law.

 TIMELINE